 North of Pescadero Road the park feels quiet and remote, with no traffic noise.
 The trails are well-designed and maintained and summertime temperatures are refreshingly cool.
 It’s quite pleasant even though there aren’t any standout destinations or knockout views.

 For an all-day outing, try pairing this hike with the Coyote Ridge loop, which spans Portola and Pescadero parks.
 Together the two hikes provide about 11 miles of hiking with similar yet complementary scenery.
 A scenic half-hour drive separates the two hikes.

-Continue past the entrance kiosk to reach Pescadero Road.
+Walk back to the entrance kiosk to reach Pescadero Road.
 The Nature Trail/Mount Ellen Trail trailhead is across the road.

 There’s no view to speak of from the top of tiny Mount Ellen, just a lot of trees.
-The trail descends slightly and comes to an intersection with the Pomponio Trail.
+The trail descends slightly and comes to an intersection with the Pomponio Canyon Trail.
 Continue straight.

 The trail descends into a dark, redwood-filled ravine.
 Although most of this area has been heavily logged, a small area near the intersection with the Nature Trail appears to be unlogged, and still has some pretty impressive redwoods.

 Cross Pescadero Road and look for a small sign that says “trail”.
 Take the trail a short distance to Azalea Flat.
 When the trail ends, turn right onto the campground road and return to Tan Oak Flat.